onomyprotocol/ochain/docs/ochain-tutorials/join-mainnet.md

 **You need to [install ochain](./installation.md) before you go further**

-**Gaia nodes on cosmoshub-4 take about 45 min to startup.
+**Ochain nodes on cosmoshub-4 take about 45 min to startup.
 The development team are evaluating [solutions](https://github.com/cosmos/cosmos-sdk/issues/7766).**

 ## Setting Up a New Node